LiucijaPazarauske/WoltTest/README.md

 # QA INTERNSHIP TECHNICAL TASK

 ## Introduction
-This is a submission of completed task for QA Internship selection at Present Connection.
+This is a submission of completed task for QA Internship selection process at Present Connection.
 Below you will find my take on writing a test using Cypress project, to choose and order food on Wolt.com and to deliver it to Kauno Dokas office.

 ## Tools and setup
     - The test was completed using Visual Studio Code and Cypress.